denten-books/plain-text/5-chapter.md

 in this case, both the speaker and the listener, reader and writer, are found in one of the same person.

-I pull on these variegated strains of related thought to assemble a bricolage of ideas that gives rise to media being---an artificial creature born out of the dialectical tension between mind and body, internal and external, immanence and transcendence, matter and spirit.
+I pull on these variegated strains of related thought to assemble a tesselation of ideas that give rise to media being---an artificial creature born out of the dialectical tension between mind and body, internal and external, immanence and transcendence, matter and spirit.
 However arbitrary the boundaries of Cartesian dualism may be, they lie at the fault lines between something vital and something human on the one side and something dead and matter-bound on the other.
 One does not have to make these boundaries essential or deterministic to perceive their perpetual importance in the conversation about knowledge and technology.
 In this way, Friedrich Nietzsche spoke of the modern man who "drags